giacecco/my-shadow/README.md

 *my-shadow* is a prototype of social media service that breaks the social peacocking trap by allowing the user to unleash her Shadow.

-Unleashing a Shadow is good - and possibly even healthy - but unveiling it to anybody may be inappropriate or inconvenient.
+Unleashing your Shadow is good - and possibly even healthy - but unveiling it to anybody may be inappropriate or inconvenient to say the least.
 With *my-shadow* your updates are accessible to your trusted circle only, using end-to-end encryption over public channels, so that there is no cost for the service.

 ## Do I need *my-shadow*?